Dahlandia Hotel Review: Isla Múcura, Colombia

 Had we only stayed 5 nights instead of 6, we would have recommended Dahlandia to you without hesitation.
 It’s a quirky Colombian resort which is a little rough around the edges, but the place is fun and relaxing, and it really grows on you.

-But… we did stay 6 nights, and we can’t ignore the sounds of multiple guests getting ill overnight.
+But… we did stay six nights, and we can’t ignore what happened on our final night.

 Read More

-If Dahlandia doesn’t sound right for you, check out the other Isla Mucura hotels or these nearby Isla Tintipan hotels.
-We’re confident you’ll find something perfect for your Caribbean island getaway!
+If Dahlandia doesn’t sound right for you, check out the other Isla Múcura hotels or these nearby Isla Tintipán hotels.
+With a little searching, you should be able to find a better fit for your family and travel style.

 Dahlandia Resort on Isla Mucura Colombia